 Vikas Saini, MD, President, Lown Institute provided a guest presentation about the Lown Institute Hospitals Index, the first ranking developed to measure hospital social responsibility in the U.S. followed by discussion.
-The presentation emphasized the importance of place in health outcomes and also gave an overview of the neighborhoods in which their patient population is present to compare who is utilizing services versus who may be in surrounding areas.

 The committee expressed appreciation of the Lown Institute Hospitals Index presentation and views the index as a resource for hospitals to aspire to when implementing their equity plans.
 The committee inquired about the rationale for not including the Medicaid shortfall and would that change when the Medicaid data is added to the index.